-The University shall not be required to continue employment of a tenured Faculty member or Librarian if reduction in student enrollment or changes in curricular offerings alter institutional requirements so much that the need for teaching in the area of the Faculty member's competence, or the need for equivalent lines in the Library, no longer exists.
-Should this situation occur, the Administration shall give one academic year's notice to the Faculty member or Librarian affected.
+The University shall not be required to continue employment of a tenured Faculty member if reduction in student enrollment or changes in curricular offerings alter institutional requirements so much that the need for teaching in the area of the Faculty member's competence no longer exists.
+Should this situation occur, the Administration shall give one academic year's notice to the Faculty member affected.

 A person who is tenured also may be dismissed for cause, which may include, but is not limited to: serious misconduct, negligence of duty, or professional incompetence.
-A tenured Faculty member recommended for dismissal for cause has the right to request that the recommendation and the facts upon which it is based be reviewed by a committee comprised of an Associate Provost, the Director of Human Resources, and a Faculty member who may be drawn from the Academic Affairs Dispute Resolution Pool.
+A tenured Faculty member recommended for dismissal for cause has the right to request that the recommendation and the facts upon which it is based be reviewed by a committee composed of an Associate Provost, the Director of Human Resources, and a Faculty member who may be drawn from the Service Pool.
 A request for review must be made within five (5) business days of written notification of the recommendation of termination for cause.
 The committee shall gather all relevant facts and report its findings and conclusions to the President.
 The decision of the President on the dismissal recommendation is final.

-- 3.10.2 Hiring with Tenure [This subsection was approved by the Faculty on 4-27-2021.]
+3.8.2 Hiring with Tenure [This subsection was approved by the Faculty on 4-27-2021.]
 Awarding tenure to incoming external hires benefits both the University's ability to recruit and hire viable candidates and improves the hired candidate's ability to do the required job.
-Any external candidate must have: - A. earned a terminal degree in a field appropriate to the position; - B. previously received tenure at a regionally-accredited institution; and - C. provided evidence of a record of teaching, scholarship, and service befitting tenure and the awarded rank to be considered for the position.
+Any external candidate must have:

+- A. earned a terminal degree in a field appropriate to the position; - B. previously received tenure at a regionally-accredited institution; and - C. provided evidence of a record of teaching, scholarship, and service befitting tenure and the awarded rank to be considered for the position.